mageddo/dns-proxy-server/docs/content/3-configuration/_index.en.md

-  "domain": "docker", // The container names domain "dpsNetwork": false, // if should create a bridge network for dps container "dpsNetworkAutoConnect": false, // if should connect all containers to dps container "defaultDns" : true, // if must be set as the default DNS "hostMachineHostname" : "host.docker", // hostname to solve machine IP "serverProtocol" : "UDP_TCP", // protocol to start the dns server "dockerHost" : null, // docker host address, default value is SO dependent, "resolvConfOverrideNameServers": true // If must comment all existing nameservers at resolv.conf file or just put DPS at the first place.
+  "domain": "docker", // The container names domain "dpsNetwork": false, // if should create a bridge network for dps container "dpsNetworkAutoConnect": false, // if should connect all containers to dps container "defaultDns": true, // if must be set as the default DNS "hostMachineHostname" : "host.docker", // hostname to solve machine IP "serverProtocol": "UDP_TCP", // protocol to start the dns server "dockerHost": null, // docker host address, default value is SO dependent, "resolvConfOverrideNameServers": true, // If must comment all existing nameservers at resolv.conf file or just put DPS at the first place.
+  "noRemoteServers": false // If remote servers like 8.8.8.8 must be disabled and only local solvers like docker containers or local db must be used.
 }
 ```